mozilla/data-docs/src/datasets/active_profiles.md

 The table contains columns related to these quantities:

-- `submission_date`: day marking the end of the 90 day window `min_day`: first day in the window
+- `submission_date`: day marking the end of the 90 day window
-- that the client was seen `max_day`: last day in the window the client was seen; the highest value
+- `min_day`: first day in the window that the client was seen
-- this can be is `submission_date` `recency`: age of client in days `frequency`: number of days in
+- `max_day`: last day in the window the client was seen; the highest value this can be is `submission_date`
-- the window that a client has returned to use the browser after `min_day`. `num_opportunities`:
+- `recency`: age of client in days
-- given `min_day`, what is the highest number of days a client could have returned.
-That is, what is
+- `frequency`: number of days in the window that a client has returned to use the browser after `min_day`
-- the highest possible value for `frequency`
+- `num_opportunities`: given a first appearance at `min_day`, what is the highest number of days a client could have returned.
+That is, what is the highest possible value for `frequency`

 Since the model is only using these 2 coarse-grained statistics, these columns should make it relatively straightforward to interpret why the model made the predictions that it did for a given